European natural gas demand tracker

 This dataset tracks monthly natural gas demand by country and for the EU as a whole, with a breakdown of the power, industry, and household sectors wherever possible.
 Because there isn’t a timely and comprehensive data source covering all the EU, this dataset is built by compiling data from a range of sources.
 A technical annex explains this methodology.

 Since January 2022, European natural gas demand has decreased significantly.
-Compared to the average across the period 2019 to 2021, European countries consumed 490 TWh less (or 12%) in 2022, and 860 TWh less (or 20%) in 2023.
-Figure 1 compares the total reduction in gas demand across countries since January 2022.
-The largest reductions have occurred in the Baltic states and Finland.
-The smallest reduction of 8% was in Ireland, which had no dependence on Russian pipeline gas.
+Compared to the average across the period 2019 to 2021, European countries (the EU and UK) consumed 525 TWh less (or 11%) in 2022, 880 TWh less (or 18%) in 2023 and again 880 TWh less (or 18%) in 2024.

 Which sectors are responsible for demand reductions?

 In 2022, the energy crisis was exasperated by further tightness in electricity markets, particularly driven by unexpected repairs to France's fleet of nuclear reactors.
 This meant gas had to be saved in the household and industrial sectors.
 In 2023, with French nuclear reactors coming back online, and aided by record deployment of solar and wind, gas demand reductions in the power sector became substantial.
+In the winter of 2024/25, gas demand reductions in the power sector have again been low.

 Industrial demand has been consistently depressed throughout the period and has not yet shown any signs of recovering despite falling wholesale gas prices.
 Household demand is more volatile.
 It is heavily seasonal, with larger demand in winter months, and changes in demand driven by monthly temperatures.